-In this time, the United States has plenty of growing pains operating as a new country.
-And it was growing fast, most dramatically with the Louisiana Purchase brokered between U.S. President Thomas Jefferson and French Emperor Napoleon Bonaparte, which literally doubled the land width of the US overnight.
+In this era, the United States experienced plenty of growing pains operating as a new country.
+And it was growing fast, most dramatically with the Louisiana Purchase brokered between U.S. President Thomas Jefferson and French Emperor Napoléon Bonaparte, which literally doubled the land width of the U.S. overnight.
 Of course, this land had to be explored, and that's where the famous expedition led by Lewis and Clark came in.

 Furthermore, the United States had two major wars.
 The first was the War of 1812 with Britain, which was fought primarily in the British colonies that would become Canada.
 This was a much tougher fight than the Americans imagined, with the British troops, colonists and their Native American allies throwing back multiple invasions.
 After the British pushed the Americans back, they launched their own invasions, the most famous of which were in Washington DC and New Orleans, but these were thrown back as well in a series of decisive American victories (even though one technically took place after the war was over).
 Although the war eventually ended in a standoff, the United States felt they garnered some respect, the British colonists (the ancestors of today's Canadians) got some pride in helping the redcoats to successfully defend their lands, in which the seeds of Canada were planted, and the Native Americans lost their last chance to defend their sovereignty and stop America's westward expansion.

 In the 1840s, there was the Mexican-American War, which enabled the United States to seize most of Mexico's northern territories, including what would become the states of California, Nevada, Utah and Arizona as well as parts of Colorado and New Mexico.
 California proved a hard sell to settle, but discovering gold there in 1849 seemed a pretty good incentive to make the trek...